UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 - The Roadrunners and their opponents have scored an average of 59.9 points per game in 2021, 10.4 more than Tuesday's total.

-- In 2021, games involving the Aztecs have averaged a total of 44.1 points, 5.4 fewer than this game's set over/under.
+- The 44.1 PPG average total in Aztecs games this season is 5.4 points fewer than this game's over/under.

 UTSA Stats and Trends